edsilv/iiif.io/source/api/search/0.9/index.md

 ### B. Versioning

-Starting with version 2.0, this specification follows [Semantic Versioning][semver].
+This specification follows [Semantic Versioning][semver].
 See the note [Versioning of APIs][versioning] for details regarding how this is implemented.

 ### C. Acknowledgements